Electrical Engineering AMP

 All students must meet the Requirements for the Accelerated Master's Degree Programs

-Qualified undergraduate students who plan to earn a master's degree in electrical engineering may enroll in the Accelerated Master’s Program, which enables students to begin working on a master's degree while still an undergraduate.
-Students apply to the program in the second semester of their junior year.
-Following acceptance by the Graduate College, students may take up to nine graduate credits while still an undergraduate.
-Of these, up to six credits can be counted toward both the B.S. and the M.S. degrees.
+Qualified undergraduate students who plan to earn a M.S. in electrical engineering may enroll in the Accelerated Master’s Entry Program, which enables students to begin working on the M.S. while still an undergraduate.
+Students apply to the program by the second semester of their junior year.
+Following acceptance by the Graduate College, students may take up to 6 graduate credits while still an undergraduate that can be counted toward both the B.S. and the M.S. degrees.
+Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
 This is subject to approval of the student's graduate advisor.
-Students in the program typically begin work toward their master's thesis starting in the summer following their junior year.
+Students in the program who want to pursue the thesis option typically engage in research in the summer following their junior year

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students